 Podiatrists help people live more comfortably by providing treatment and care for foot and leg problems.

 Prosthetists and orthotists use the latest technology to transform the lives of patients who need prosthetics or aids.
 They empower people to move, run, walk or simply stand independently.

-Speech and language therapists play a crucial role in enabling people to communicate, enhancing peoples lives and tranforming their relationships.
+Speech and language therapists play a crucial role in enabling people to communicate – enhancing people's lives and transforming their relationships.

 Diagnostic radiographers use state-of-the-art technology to diagnose patients and make sure they receive the right treatment to help them on their road to recovery.

 You’ll help improve the quality of people’s lives by treating eye disorders and spotting serious neurological conditions